-Some regions in the trek like Haa Valley and Soi Yaksa do not have high tourist inflow so the trail is silent and uninterrupted.
-You can truly enjoy the beauty of nature while you hear the birds chirping near Jangothang, feel the cool and noisy wind blowing at the height off Bonte La early in the morning, and grasp the serenity of the silent Tsho Phu lakes.
+Like Haa Valley and Soi Yaksa, some regions in the trek do not have a high tourist inflow, so the trail is silent and uninterrupted.
+You can truly enjoy the beauty of nature while you hear the birds chirping near Jangothang, feel the cool and noisy wind blowing at the height of Bonte La early in the morning, and grasp the serenity of the silent Tsho Phu lakes.

 The adventure of climbing to heights beyond 4,000m/13,123ft with the chilly wind blowing right through your face at the high passes is an adventure worth remembering for the rest of your life.
-If you are someone who likes a bit of adventure and has the physic to see to the end of it, then the Soi Yaksa trek is for you.
+If you like a bit of adventure and have the physic to see to the end of it, then the Soi Yaksa trek is for you.

 |Day 1||Arrival at Paro (2,280m/7,480ft)|